smultronbusken/Smultron-RSPeer/README.md

 Just a personal project where I try to make some kind of framework for building a task based script.
 Main focus is tree tasks.

+Not a lot of documentation at the moment tho

 # Example
 Heres how I would make a very basic script which chops wood at lumbridge.
 It drops the logs when the inventory is full.